-Celebrate the first-annual Geologic Map Day!
-On October 19, as a part of the Earth Science Week 2012 activities, join the American Geosciences Institute (AGI), the Association of American State Geologists (AASG), and the U.S. Geological Survey (USGS) in promoting the importance of geologic mapping to society.
+Celebrate the second annual Geologic Map Day!
+On October 18, as a part of the Earth Science Week 2013 activities, join leading geoscience organizations in promoting awareness of the importance of geologic mapping to society.

 International members of AGI Member Societies are encouraged to enter this year's Earth Science Week photography contest, "Mapping My Community."
 These individuals are invited to use a camera to show how maps are used in their communities.